-Figure 17 shows a histogram of the daily CWV for each grid point in the WEIO and WNP in the control integration and global AMIP-style experiments.
+global AMIP-style experiments.
 In the WNP, the distribution of CWV in the control extends to higher CWV than in the WEIO.
-While the spread in the relationship between daily CWV and daily precipitation in the tropics is large (Figure 16), the increase in precipitation at high CWV indicates that this moister initial state may be important to determining the WNP's response to increased entrainment factor.
-It is well established that on seasonal and interannual time-scales convection in the WNP is related to the behaviour of the north Pacific subtropical high (NPSH), such that enhanced convection in the WNP corresponds to a cyclonic anomaly and increased moisture flux into the region as the NPSH contracts to the east (Lu 2001; Lu and Dong 2001).
+While the spread in the relationship between daily CWV and daily precipitation in the Tropics is large (Figure 16), the increase in precipitation at high CWV indicates that this moister initial state may be important in determining the WNP's response to increased entrainment factor.
+It is well established that on seasonal and interannual time-scales convection in the WNP is related to the behaviour of the North Pacific subtropical high (NPSH), such that enhanced convection in the WNP corresponds to a cyclonic anomaly and increased moisture flux into the region as the NPSH contracts to the east (Lu, 2001; Lu and Dong, 2001).
 A few very moist grid points that increase in precipitation may be key to initiating the precipitation-moisture flux feedback that reverses the initial anticyclonic response to the WNP entrainment factor change.

 Figure 16 also illustrates that, at constant CWV, the precipitation change due to increased entrainment factor is small, until the CWV exceeds approximately 60 mm.
-For values of CWV below approximately 60 mm, increasing CWV by even a few millimetres increases the daily mean precipitation more than increasing the entrainment factor.
-Figures 11 and 17 show that in response to the entrainment factor increase, local feedbacks increase the moisture in the WNP and at steady state, a higher fraction of the region is very moist (> 60 mm).
+For values of CWV below ~ 60 mm, increasing CWV by even a few millimetres increases the daily mean precipitation more than increasing the entrainment factor.
+Figures 11 and 17 show that, in response to the entrainment factor increase, local feedbacks increase the moisture in the WNP and at steady state, a higher fraction of the region is very moist (> 60 mm).
 This increase in moisture is clearly related to the final increase in precipitation in the region.